muskanyadav1134/muskanyadav1134/README.md

 <h1 align="center">Hi there!👋 </h1>
-<h3 align="center">My name is Muskan Yadav, and I am a Computer Science Engineering student with a strong passion for web development, particularly in the MERN stack—[MongoDB, Express.js, React, and Node.js].
+<h3 align="center">👋 Hi, I'm Muskan Yadav, a Computer Science Engineering student passionate about crafting impactful web experiences using the MERN stack (MongoDB, Express.js, React, and Node.js).
+I love diving deep into new technologies, constantly pushing myself to stay ahead in a field where innovation never stops.
+Whether it's building dynamic applications or solving complex problems, I'm always up for a challenge.

-  Constantly exploring new technologies and frameworks to enhance my skills and to remain informed in the ever-evolving tech industry.</h3>
+But there’s more to me than code.
+When I'm not immersed in development, you'll find me behind the camera, pursuing my passion for photography.
+Capturing stories through my lens is more than just a hobby—it’s a way to see the world from new perspectives, bringing creativity and inspiration to everything I do.

+For me, both tech and photography are about finding connections—whether it's through code or an image.
+I’m always on the lookout for new ways to combine these passions, creating work that’s as functional as it is visually compelling.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=muskanyadav1134&label=Profile%20views&color=0e75b6&style=flat" alt="muskanyadav1134" /> </p>